 You are considered international crew if you are working on an Australian or non-Australian vessel in Australian or international waters and you hold a certificate issued in accordance with the STCW Convention.
 You can hold either Australian citizenship, or citizenship of any other nation.

-If you are an Australian working on an international vessel, you will need the appropriate qualifications.
-You can apply for new qualifications, get endorsements, or revalidate your current qualifications if you want to work on an international vessel in Australia, or an Australian vessel which operates internationally.
+If you are an Australian working on a regulated Australian or non-Australian vessel in Australian or international waters you will need the appropriate certificate of competency, proficiency or safety.
+You can apply to us for a new certificate, get endorsements, or revalidate your current certificate.

-Find out about other international qualifications you may need for your work.
+Find out about other international certificates you may need for your work.

 Health and safety